Alternative Loans

 As of February 14, 2010, federal regulations were implemented which require lenders to provide more in-depth information on alternative student loans, interest rates, and repayment options.
 As part of “the Higher Education Opportunity Act,” Title X is specifically aimed at private lenders and established new regulations that affect the way you receive, and are approved for, private student loans.
 Listed below are some of these new requirements:

-Self Certification Form: As part of the loan application process, student borrowers are now required to complete and return to their lender a self-certification form for each loan application submitted to the Office of Student Financial Services.
+As part of the loan application process, student borrowers are now required to complete and return to their lender a self-certification form for each loan application submitted to the Office of Student Financial Services.
 An approved borrower must fill out a self-certification form (usually provided by the lender) and will be required to provide information on “cost of attendance” and “estimated financial aid.”
 Obtain a self-certification form.
 To avoid unnecessary delays, be sure to return this form to your lender and not to the Office of Student Financial Services.

 The Office of Student Financial Services will not certify a student’s alternative loan until all required lender documentation is complete.
 If you have questions regarding the status of your loan applications, please contact your lender.

-Fair Lending Practices - Code of Conduct
+Code of Conduct

 Suffolk University is committed to the highest standards of professional conduct and ethical behavior.
 Ensuring the integrity of the student financial aid process and programs is critical to providing equity and access to higher education.
-With the Reauthorization of the Higher Education Act of 1965, Congress required that all colleges post a Code of Conduct relating to financial aid, alternative or private lending and student choice.
-Hence, the staff in the Office of Financial Aid herein confirms that we adhere to the following sound practices:
+With the Reauthorization of the Higher Education Act of 1965, Congress required that all colleges post a Code of Conduct relating to financial aid, private lending and student choice.
+Hence, the staff in the Office of Student Financial Services herein confirms that we adhere to the following sound practices:

 I. University employees do not receive any personal benefits from Lending Institutions.
-No member of the Student Financial Services staff will accept anything of more than a nominal value on his or her behalf of another person or entity from any Lending Institution.
+No member of the Student Financial Services staff will accept anything of more than nominal value on his or her behalf of another person or entity from any Lending Institution.
 For example, cash, stocks, gifts, entertainment, expense-paid trips, etc., will never be accepted from a Lending Institution.
 Likewise, an individual will never accept payment or reimbursement from a Lending Institution for lodging, meals or travel to conferences or training seminars.

 II.
 The University does not provide any advantage to a Lending Institution.
 The Staff in the Student Financial Services does not accept anything of value from any Lending Institution in exchange for any advantage or consideration provided to the Lending Institution related to its student loan activities, including, but not limited to revenue-sharing, printing costs or below-cost computer hardware or software.
 Likewise, the university does not allow any Lending Institution to staff the Student Financial Services Office or the Student Services calling center at any time.